openresearchnetwork/osl-research.github.io/pages/donate/index.md

 ### Impacting Society

-Open Science Labs is committed to using open science principles to tackle real-world problems.
+Open Research Network is committed to using open science principles to tackle real-world problems.
 Your donation supports projects with the potential to make significant societal impacts, from environmental conservation to public health advancements.

 ### How to Donate

-Open Science Labs accepts donations through GitHub Sponsors.
+Open Research Network accepts donations through GitHub Sponsors.
 To contribute, please click the button below, which will direct you to our GitHub Sponsors
 page: